ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

 This README describes:

-   1.0 The Four Archiving DTDs
+   1.0 The Four Publishing DTDs
    2.0 Sample Files for Testing
    3.0 Modules Needed for each DTD
-       3.1 Modules Used in Archiving XHTML MathML 2.0 DTD 3.2 Modules Used in Archiving XHTML MathML 3.0 DTD 3.3 Modules Used in Archiving XHTML and OASIS CALS Tables with MathML 2.0 DTD
+       3.1 Modules Used in Publishing XHTML MathML 2.0 DTD 3.2 Modules Used in Publishing XHTML MathML 3.0 DTD 3.3 Modules Used in Publishing XHTML and OASIS CALS Tables with MathML 2.0 DTD
-       3.4 Modules Used in Archiving XHTML and OASIS CALS Tables with MathML 3.0 DTD
+       3.4 Modules Used in Publishing XHTML and OASIS CALS Tables with MathML 3.0 DTD
-       3.5 JATS Base Modules (used by all the Archiving DTDs) 4.0 Descriptions of All Modules
+       3.5 JATS Base Modules (used by all the Publishing DTDs) 4.0 Descriptions of All Modules
-       4.1  Modules Specific to the Archiving DTDs
-       4.2  JATS Base Modules: Base Modules
+       4.1  Modules Specific to the Publishing DTDs 4.2  JATS Base Modules: Base Modules
        4.3  JATS Base Modules: Element Class Modules 4.4  JATS Base Modules: Notations and Special Characters